dapr/docs/daprdocs/content/en/operations/dapr-shared/dapr-shared.md

 title: "Dapr Shared"
 linkTitle: "Dapr Shared"
 weight: 20000
-description: "Learn more about using Dapr Shared as an alternative deployment strategy"
+description: "Learn more about using Dapr Shared as an alternative deployment to sidecars"

 ---